|

 ...for the time is at hand.
 (Rev. 22:10)

-While the "two witnesses" may in some aspects signify the Word of God, this could not possibly be a reference to the New Testament--a document that no first century Christian would even be aware of.
-Nearly half of the New Testament had not even been written by the time John sent out the Revelation, and a large part of what we call the New Testament involved letters from the apostles and others that were not even gathered together and compiled into a single unit until hundreds of years later.
+There is a simple reason that the second witness cannot possibly be the New Testament: The New Testament did not exist as a completed document in the first century.
+No Christian that John wrote to had any concept of a "New Testament."
+Parts of the New Testament had not even been written by the time John sent out the Revelation.
+Furthermore, a large part of what we call the New Testament involved letters from the apostles and others that were scattered about in various churches.
+They were not even gathered together and compiled into a single unit until hundreds of years later—long after the first century Christians had passed.

 Again, how could the 1260 days represent years when John said "the time is near when these things will happen"?
 How could these events be centuries in the future when the angel said these things "must shortly be done" and "the time is at hand"?

-3. Was the Bible "dead" for 3-and-a-half years?
+3. Was the Bible "dead" for three-and-a-half years?

 "This period may be reckoned from November 10, 1793, when a decree issued in Paris, abolished religion, to June 17, 1797, when, it held, the French government removed restrictions against the practice of religion."7

 To begin, the French Revolution was more of an assault upon the Roman Catholic Church than upon the Bible itself.
-According to Adventists, Catholicism is the "beast", the "harlot" and "Babylon" of Revelation.
+According to SDAs, Catholicism is the "beast", the "harlot" and "Babylon" of Revelation.
 During the French Revolution, "the [Catholic] church was outlawed, all monasteries destroyed, 30,000 priests were exiled and hundreds more were killed."8 The French even invaded Italy and took Pope Pius VI prisoner.
-Since Adventists identify the "beast" of Revelation 11 as Satan, and that same "beast" attacked Roman Catholicism (the "beast" of Rev. 13 and 17), then according the SDA teaching, Satan is attacking and attempting to destroy his own kingdom!
+Since SDAs identify the "beast" of Revelation 11 as Satan, and that same "beast" attacked Roman Catholicism (the "beast" of Rev. 13 and 17), then according the SDA teaching, Satan is attacking and attempting to destroy his own kingdom!
 Does this make sense?

 If Satan also be divided against himself, how shall his kingdom stand?
 (Luke 11:18)